 Publish terms and conditions: Every Instagram contest needs to have a set of rules, and you need to publish them on your website.
 Include a link to the T&Cs in your Instagram bio for the duration of the comp, or post the link in the comments section.
 No matter where you post your Instagram contest rules, they must include a statement that releases Instagram from any responsibility for the contest (details here).

-Disclose any partnerships: If you work with influencers or other artists on an Instagram giveaway (eg. if you give them some merch in exchange for asking them to promote your contest to their followers), make sure you follow the appropriate disclosure rules.
+Disclose any partnerships: If you work with influencers or other artists on an Instagram giveaway (eg. if you give them some merch in exchange for asking them to promote your content to their followers), make sure you follow the appropriate disclosure rules.

 Ready to get started?
-Sign up for Amuse here and release your track to Instagram, TikTok, Spotify, and all other major streaming platforms.
+Sign up for amuse here and release your track to Instagram, TikTok, Spotify, and all other major streaming platforms.